ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Aphrodite has declined in abundance since Scudder’s day.
 Has anyone found “hundreds” at one spot in Massachusetts in recent years, as Col. Higginson did in the 1890’s?
 MBC records suggest that the Aphrodite cannot be described as “common” even in the central part of the state.
 Even the Atlas high count of 50 on July 9, 1979 in Millis (Norfolk County) could probably not be equaled today.
 Atlas author Chris Leahy noted in 1990 that “many experienced observers perceive a significant decline in this species in recent decades.”

-The 1986-90 Massachusetts Atlas found the Aphrodite in 69 of 723 atlas blocks, making it “uncommon.”
+The 1986-90 Atlas found the Aphrodite in 69 of 723 atlas blocks, making it “uncommon.”
 MBC sightings 2000-2007 also rank Aphrodite in the Uncommon category (Table 5).
 Great Spangled Fritillary is more often seen, and is in the Uncommon-to-Common category, while Atlantis Fritillary is even less often seen than the Aphrodite, and is ranked on the lower end of Uncommon.

-MBC sightings per total trip reports 1992-2009 show a picture of serious decline for this species (Chart 41).
+MBC sightings per total trip reports 1992-2009 also show a picture of serious decline for this species (Chart 41).
 2010 continues the pattern of decline.
 There are no major changes in identification protocols, and no unusual reports of high concentrations at one location, to explain the higher numbers reported in earlier years.
 The pattern seems to be a slow but relatively steady decline, with a drop in 1995 and 1996, a bounce-back in 1999, but a return to decline thereafter.
 The high in 1999 is quite evident when looking at the reports from NABA Counts, particularly the Central Franklin, Northern Worcester and Northern Berkshire Counts.

 Chart 41: MBC Sightings per Total Trip Reports, 1992-2009